islandjoe/dna-web-app/README.md

 - Test cases for the code.

 **Additional requirements:**
-- No `create-react-app` was used.
+- No `create-react-app` to be used.
 Application configured from scratch.
 - ~~For web application it should also **support older browsers** at least to some degree.
 It can have some finer features missing but it should not break with older browsers.
 We will test it also on **IE11**.~~

 **Bonus tasks:**